Simple Sundays can change your life

 - Sit down with my journal and plan my week.

-All of these are really simple things to do and they help me to relax, feel grounded and thankful.
+All of these are really simple things to do and they help me to relax and feel grounded.
 They give a rhythm to my week that I have come to appreciate.

 Some Sundays I might have other commitments, but the routine stays the same even when I’m not around.

-When Sundays are relaxed, we’re able to start the week in a more positive way.
+When Sundays are relaxed, we’re all able to start the week in a more positive way.

 The first book I read on Buddhism was by Thich Nhat Hanh.
 I’ve recently come back to him through a lovely book: How to Love.

 The book is mainly focused on romantic relationships, but I found many insights that help me be more aware of my love for my family.

 One of my favourite parts of the book is a mantra: This is a happy moment.